s5546/logParser/README.md

 ----
 Known bugs:

--Extremely slow exiting when log file exists in swap space

-		Reproducable using conn.log (2.7gb) from www.secrepo.com, from the dataset MACCDC2012

-		also happens with a personal CSV (3.3gb)

-		does NOT happen with http.log (1.4gb) from the MACCDC2012 dataset

-	might be related to cleanup at the end of the program?

-- for that matter the entire thing's slow

 - "-l" switch only accepts relative paths, not absolute paths

 	Accepts absolute paths when there's an equals between the -l and the path